xyderos/concurrency/src/context/readme.md

 * The basic difference with __work crew__ is that, we need to produce __multiple results__ (high throughput)

 eg Automoibile factory pipeline, __each part produces high throughput__

+### __Scheduling issues__

+* Just because you set real time scheduling and assigned high priorities, it __doesnt mean its faster__, overhead exists especially when 3rd party libraries come into place

+* Multiple priorities and policies __will drastically increase the complexity of the program__, might cost performance also

+#### __Priority inversion__

+* When three or more threads __block the thread with the highest priority__

+_eg top prio thread waits for a resource locked from a low prio thread while a mid prio thread is running_

+Workarounds:

+1) Associate a priority, __as high as the highest prio a thread can take with each resource and force any thread that using this object to increase its priority to the same as the associated resource__

+2) Use the default throughput scheduling policy, __ensures fairness and avoids starvation__

+#### __In order to achieve real time scheduling, you need to run with root privileges__

+### __Granularity__

+__The smallest storage unit a machine can load/store in an instruction__

+* Since data race conditions can occur, you can apply some techniques to avoid __granularity race conditions__ based on __word tearing__

+Three different types of granularities

+1) __Natural granularity__

+Despite the cpu, cache and instruction set architecture, the __natural granularity depends on the organization of the memory and buses__ eg an eight bit processor can process 8 bits, but the buss can transfer 32 or 64 bit memory granules

+2) __Actual granularity__

+When the computer supports multiple sets of granularities, the __compiler decides the actual granularity of a program__ by the instructions it produces. __This means that if you bring a 64 bit granule and you have an eight bit granule in the code, the operation is not atomic__

+3) __System granularity__

+* The OS should be responsible to provide __persistent granularity on the default settings the compiuler uses when generating object files__